Wali Zahid | IMC

 Organogram of judiciary in Pakistan

-According to a 2013 media report, the number of pending cases was over 3 million.
+According to a 2013 media report, the number of pending cases is over 3 million.

-According to a 2015 report available at the Supreme Court website, the pending cases at the end of 2013 was 1.7 million (image, above):
+According to a 2015 report available at the Supreme Court website, the pending cases at the end of 2013 is 1.7 million.

 We have heard of the reasons which are causing this delay: inadequate number of judges, vested interest among lawyers for delayed disposal, inefficient evidences collection by police, etc.